Romaine Sawyers: Loan to Stoke City

 On 20 August 2021, Sawyers joined Championship rivals Stoke City on loan for the 2021–22 season.
 Manager Michael O'Neill stated that "we didn't anticipate that Romaine would become available" but acted quickly to sign Sawyers after he had fallen behind Jake Livermore and Alex Mowatt in the pecking order at West Brom.
 Sawyers made 29 appearances for Stoke, scoring three goals during his loan spell which was disrupted due to a leg injury which caused him to miss two months.

 Cardiff City

-On 6 July 2022, Sawyers joined Cardiff City on a two-year deal following his release from West Brom, with "Bluebirds" manager Steve Morison noting that "we can make five substitutions this season, and that will come into our thinking, so it’s worth having those extra bodies in every position we can".
+On 6 July 2022, Sawyers joined Cardiff City on a two-year deal following his release from West Brom, with "Bluebirds" manager Steve Morison noting that "we can make five substitutions this season, and that will come into our thinking, so it's worth having those extra bodies in every position we can".
+He scored three goals from 39 games in the 2022–23 campaign, including the goal that gave new boss Sabri Lamouchi his first win at the Cardiff City Stadium against Reading on 17 February.
+However, he was told to look for a new club by new manager Erol Bulut in August 2023.
+He remained at the club and featured in two league and four cup games in the first half of the 2023–24 season before leaving upon the expiry of his contract.

+AFC Wimbledon

+On 5 December 2024, Sawyers joined League Two club AFC Wimbledon on a one-month contract.
+He said that he aimed to "utilise my experience to help the boys get some results over the busy Christmas period", with manager Johnnie Jackson reiterating that it was a short-term solution to the club's injury crisis.
+He made his first start for Wimbledon on 30 December, contributing to a 1–0 win over Gillingham that took the Dons into the automatic promotion places.
+He scored his first goal for the Dons in his fifth and final appearance, a 2–1 win at Newport County on 2 January.
+He departed Plough Lane four days later following the expiry of his contract.

+Bristol Rovers

+On 8 January 2025, Sawyers joined League One side Bristol Rovers on a short-term contract until the end of the 2024–25 season after having been made to feel "very wanted" by director of football George Friend and head coach Iñigo Calderón.
+Following relegation, he was released at the end of his short-term contract.

 International career

 Sawyers represented Saint Kitts and Nevis national under-23 football team in the second round of the Caribbean Football Union's qualifying phase for the 2012 CONCACAF Men's Olympic Qualifying Championship.
 In the three games the team played, he scored four goals.
 He was called up to the full team for the qualification for the 2012 Caribbean Cup.
-He scored a goal and claimed an assist on his debut, in a 2–0 win over Anguilla at the Warner Park Sporting Complex in Basseterre.
+He scored a goal and claimed an assist on his debut in a 2–0 win over Anguilla at the Warner Park Sporting Complex in Basseterre.